CRamirez-tech/Applet_and_Threads_example/README.md

 [![Support Ukraine](https://img.shields.io/badge/Support-Ukraine-FFD500?style=flat&labelColor=005BBB)](https://opensource.fb.com/support-ukraine)

 This code present three codes for test threads and applets *actually applet is deprecated*.
 However, this is an test for execute this old code.
+Luck :D

 ## Requirements